 - Take reasonable steps to promptly notify the affected account holder that Feminine Collective has removed or disabled access to the material from his or her account.

-If material from your account has been removed or disabled by Feminine Collective after it receives a valid copyright infringement notice meeting the requirements of Section 512(c) of the Copyright Act, you may ask that the material be restored by sending Feminine Collective a counter notification.
+If material from your account has been removed or disabled by Feminine Collective Media after it receives a valid copyright infringement notice meeting the requirements of Section 512(c) of the Copyright Act, you may ask that the material be restored by sending Feminine Collective Media a counter notification.
 Section 512(g) of the Copyright Act requires that your counter notification must be in writing and must include substantially all of the following:

 - Your physical or electronic signature.